 Here are the things that will be changed back to their defaults:

 - Content settings

 Powerwash is the official version of Chrome OS factory reset.
 In this section, I will explain how to do Powerwash and also what happens when you do it.

 When to Powerwash

 A factory reset erases all the information on your Chromebook’s hard drive, including all the files in the Downloads folder.

 One more thing.
 You will need to log in using the Owner Account to be able to factory reset a Chromebook.
-This is Google account that you used to log in to this Chromebook the very first time.
-Also, after the Power Wash, the Google account that you use to log in again becomes the new owner account, should you use another one.
+This is a Google account that you used to log in to this Chromebook for the very first time.
+Also, after the Powerwash, the Google account that you use to log in again becomes the new owner account, should you use another one.

 - Sign in to your Chromebook.

 - Click Settings.